wso2-incubator/kube-resource-analyzer/README.md

 ## Data Collection Notebook

-The first notebook 1.Data Collection.ipynb has information on how to retrieve large result data sets from azure log analytics workspace and the KQL queries neccessary to obtain this perf data.
+The first notebook `Data Collection.ipynb` has information on how to retrieve large result data sets from azure log analytics workspace and the KQL queries necessary to obtain this perf data.

 ## Recommendation Algorithm Notebook